Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives: The Teich m ul ler space of circle diffeomorphisms

-Moreover, we have seen in Proposition \ref{r-translation} that the right translation and hence the base point change map are homeomorphic.
-By the same reasoning as above, we also see that they are actually biholomorphic.
+Moreover, we have seen in Proposition \ref{r-translation} that the right translation and, hence, the base point change map are homeomorphisms.
+By the same reasoning as above, we also see that they are biholomorphic.

 \begin{corollary} The right translation $r_\nu:\Bel_0^\alpha(\D) \to \Bel_0^\alpha(\D)$ for $\nu \in \Bel_0^\alpha(\D)$ and the base point change map $R_\tau: T^\alpha_0 \to T^\alpha_0$ for $\tau \in T^\alpha_0$ are biholomorphic. \end{corollary}